s3883858/Assessment-1-My-Profile---C-Brown/README.md

 <a href="https://personalitymax.com/report/?ls=72-62-67&name_key=c17be251d1">Learing Styles Test Results</a>

-### Q) What do the results of these tests mean for you?
+<h2>Q) What do the results of these tests mean for you?</h2>
-Agreed, I prefer to lean by seeing and doing
+<p3>Agreed, I prefer to lean by seeing and doing</p3>

-### Q) How do you think these results may influence your behaviour in a team?
+<h2>Q) How do you think these results may influence your behaviour in a team?</h2>
-My team needs to be able to articular things well and concisely so I can visualise things in my head
+<p4>My team needs to be able to articular things well and concisely so I can visualise things in my head</p4>

-### Q) How should you take this into account when forming a team?
+<h2>Q) How should you take this into account when forming a team?</h2>
-I am well rounded in all three learning styles so I can fit into any group and make it work
+(I am well rounded in all three learning styles so I can fit into any group and make it work

 <a href="https://www.carecareers.com.au/quiz/result/id/1388663/token/1894293a#.X9CqANgzaiM">Carecareers Test Results</a>